 14 years later, Audrey was still exemplifying that bravery when she first learned she had cancer.
 She was a sophomore in high school.
 I was home from college during Spring Break and she looked at me and said, “There are worst things than a bald-headed cheerleader.”
 Then she showed me all these statistics on lymphoma and the survival rate.
 She told me that she was on Team Lock and she presented me with a baseball jersey top that read TEAM LOCK.

 AJ curled up next to me as I cried.
 I could hear Audrey cheering for my parents.
-I rubbed AJ, stood up and to walked to the washroom so I could clean my face.
+I rubbed AJ, stood up, and walked to the washroom so I could clean my face.

 I looked at myself in the mirror and said, “You have to be brave for her.
 You have to be brave for her.”
 I put on my Jersey as I made it to the top of the steps, I could see my mom smiling as she watched my dad and sister doing the cheer.
 I ran down the stairs, took my mom’s hand and we all started cheering.
 During the chanting, I looked over at Audrey and I could actually see hope.
 She had no fear.
 My beautiful little sister had the biggest smile on her face.